chandradeepdey/repeat_n_view/README.md

-# single_view
+# repeat_n_view
-C++ library implementing a single_view with support for looping over a single object

-What's different: `begin() + N == end()` where N is the second template parameter (defaults to 1).
+C++11 compatible library implementing repeat_n_view

-### dereferencing_single_view and single_view
+### repeat_n_owned_view and repeat_n_foreign_view
-single_view<T, N>'s constructor forwards the arguments to T's constructor.
-The object created through this is owned by the single_view and may be accessed through the data() member function.
+repeat_n_owned_view<T, N>'s constructor forwards the arguments to T's constructor.
+The object created through this is owned by the repeat_n_owned_view and may be accessed through the data() member functions.
 Iterators work by copying a pointer to this owned object.

-For dereferencing_single_view<T,N>, the constructor accepts a pointer to const T. A copy of this pointer is stored and no attempt to copy the object is made.
+For repeat_n_foreign_view<T, N>, the constructor accepts a pointer to const T. A copy of this pointer is stored and no attempt to copy the object is made.
 Iterators work by copying this foreign pointer.